Why do the British pronounce “herb” with an /h/?

 The Old English word that was used before English borrowed herb from French was wort.

-📖 Recommended Reading
+📚 Recommended Reading

-The Amazon and Bookshop.org links on this site are affiliate links, which means that I earn a small commission from those companies for purchases made through them (at no extra cost to you).
+The Amazon links in this post are affiliate links, which means that I earn a small commission from Amazon for purchases made through them (at no extra cost to you).

 If you’d like to support Linguistic Discovery, purchasing through these links is a great way to do so!
 I greatly appreciate your support!